nyx-space/hifitime/README.md

  * [x] UTC representation with ISO8601 formatting
  * [x] Trivial support of time arithmetic: addition (e.g. `2.hours() + 3.seconds()`), subtraction (e.g. `2.hours() - 3.seconds()`), round/floor/ceil operations (e.g. `2.hours().round(3.seconds())`)
  * [x] Supports ranges of Epochs and TimeSeries (linspace of `Epoch`s and `Duration`s)
- * [x] Trivial conversion between the time systems TAI, TT, ET, TDB, GPS, and UNIX.
+ * [x] Trivial conversion between many time systems
  * [x] High fidelity Ephemeris Time / Dynamic Barycentric Time (TDB) computations from [ESA's Navipedia](https://gssc.esa.int/navipedia/index.php/Transformations_between_Time_Systems#TDT_-_TDB.2C_TCB)
  * [x] Julian dates and Modified Julian dates
  * [x] Embedded device friendly: `no-std` and `const fn` where possible
- * [ ] Support for custom representations of time (e.g. NASA GMAT Modified Julian Date)
- * [ ] Trivial support of other time representations, such as TDT (cf #44)

-Almost all examples are validated with external references, as detailed on a test-by-test basis.
+This library is validated against NASA/NAIF SPICE for the Ephemeris Time to Universal Coordinated Time computations: there are exactly zero nanoseconds of difference between SPICE and hifitime for the computation of ET and UTC after 01 January 1972.
+Refer to the [leap second](#leap-second-support) section for details.
+Other examples are validated with external references, as detailed on a test-by-test basis.

+## Supported time systems

++ Temps Atomique International (TAI)
++ Universal Coordinated Time (UTC)
++ Terrestrial Time (TT)
++ Ephemeris Time (ET) without the small perturbations as per NASA/NAIF SPICE leap seconds kernel
++ Dynamic Barycentric Time (TDB), a higher fidelity ephemeris time
++ Global Positioning System (GPS), and UNIX
 ## Non-features
 * Time-agnostic / date-only epochs.
 Hifitime only supports the combination of date and time, but the `Epoch::{at_midnight, at_noon}` is provided as a helper function.